-Moving telephony to the cloud means your calls are routed through remote servers in your supplier’s data center, rather than on-premises physical equipment in your office.
+Moving telephony to the cloud means your calls are routed through remote servers.
+These servers are hosted in your supplier’s data center, rather than in physical on-premises equipment in your office.
 Your entire telephony system, from SIP (Session Initiation Protocol) trunking and PRI (Primary Rate Interface) lines to routing and switching systems, will be handled in the cloud.
 This saves you having to buy, install and maintain those systems yourself.

-Your users, whether they are staff or your customers and suppliers, will not notice any difference in how calls work.
-However, the cloud system makes it easy for you to scale the service, manage users and offer additional services, such as call recording and others which we will come to shortly.
+Your users, whether they are staff, customers or your suppliers, will not notice a difference in how calls work.
+However, the cloud system makes it easy for you to scale the service, manage users and offer extra services.

-One prominent cloud telephony service is Microsoft Phone System, which enables PBX capabilities in the cloud, to which Microsoft Teams connects.
-Companies can add it to their existing Microsoft Office 365 subscription and then use the Microsoft Teams application to make and receive calls from a desktop, laptop, smartphone or Teams-compatible desk phone.
-This option is appealing for many businesses because Teams can become a seamless digital workspace handling the company’s corporate communications services, including email, messaging and calls.
+One prominent cloud telephony service is Microsoft Teams Calling.
+Companies can add it to their existing Microsoft Office 365 subscription.
+Any device with the Teams app can then easily make and receive calls.
+This option is appealing for many businesses because Teams can become a seamless digital workspace.
 Adding calls to Teams often simply extends the capability of a tool that they were using anyway.

-Microsoft’s cloud telephony solution works right away for calls within your organization.
-However, to make external calls, you will need a Microsoft Calling Plan or Direct Routing.
-The former provides a bundle of minutes and can be useful for smaller firms, but international coverage is limited and multinational companies would need a separate plan for each country in which they operate, which requires coordination and management.
-They can also be expensive for larger organizations and customer support is limited.
+Microsoft Teams Calling works right away for calls within your organization.
+But, to make external calls, you will need Microsoft Calling Plans or Direct Routing.
+The former provides a bundle of minutes, which can be useful for smaller firms making domestic calls.
+But for international calls companies would need a separate plan for each country in which they operate.
+This option, can then become too expensive and complex for multinational organizations.
+Particularly with Calling Plans also offering limited customer support.

-The alternative is Direct Routing, which requires a third-party telephony provider to connect your incoming and outgoing external calls to Microsoft Teams via the provider’s cloud infrastructure.
+The alternative, Direct Routing, requires a third-party telephony provider.
+Direct Routing vendors would connect your external calls to Teams via the their cloud infrastructure.
 This offers a lot more flexibility, international coverage and lower rates than Microsoft’s Calling Plans.

 Advantages of Cloud Telephony

-We’ve touched on some of the advantages of cloud telephony briefly in the section above, but let’s look at them in more detail to get a better understanding of why so many businesses are adopting cloud telephony.
+We’ve just touched on some of the advantages briefly in the section above.
+Now let’s look at them in more detail…

 - Flexibility and mobility benefits